-Apache Kafka is an open source distributed streaming platform capable of handling trillions of events a day.
+Apache Kafka is a community distributed streaming platform capable of handling trillions of events a day.
 Initially conceived as a messaging queue, Kafka is based on an abstraction of a distributed commit log.
 Since being created and open sourced by LinkedIn in 2011, Kafka has quickly evolved from messaging queue to a full-fledged streaming platform.

 Founded by the original developers of Apache Kafka, Confluent delivers the most complete distribution of Kafka with Confluent Platform.
-Confluent Platform improves Kafka with additional open source and commercial features designed to enhance the streaming experience of both operators and developers in production, at massive scale.
+Confluent Platform improves Kafka with additional community and commercial features designed to enhance the streaming experience of both operators and developers in production, at massive scale.

 At its heart lies the humble, immutable commit log, and from there you can subscribe to it, and publish data to any number of systems or real-time applications.
 Unlike messaging queues, Kafka is a highly scalable, fault tolerant distributed system, allowing it to be deployed for applications like managing passenger and driver matching at Uber, providing real-time analytics and predictive maintenance for British Gas’ smart home, and performing numerous real-time services across all of LinkedIn.
 This unique performance makes it perfect to scale from one app to company-wide use.